gravitational/teleport/rfd/0096-securing-docker-images.md

 GitHub issues and/or alert the development team via Slack or e-mail.
 The development team will be expected to resolve the issues as per the Teleport Vulnerability Management Policy.

+### Periodic rebuilding

+Our current process rebuilds the docker images once a day, using the same sources and build artifacts used in the original published release.
+This is to ensure that any updates to the underlying base image are quickly and automatically integrated into the released image.

+We should continue rebuilding these images daily, but incorporate the same supply chain checks as with the release builds descriobed above (e.g. verifying `cosign` signatures, generating SBOMs, etc)